-The Dordogne area is known for the many intact prehistoric works of Art.
-The decorated caves and prehistoric spots are a testament of early human migration in Europe, dating from as far back as 400,000 B.C.
+The Dordogne area is known for its many intact prehistoric works of art.
+The decorated walls and caves are testimony to the early human migration in Europe dating back over 45,000 years!

-Around 15,000 years B.C. unknown prehistoric artists created astonishing cave paintings and this tour will allow you to see this fascinating art and to learn about early mankind.
+Around 15,000 B.C. prehistoric peoples created astonishing cave paintings and this tour allows you to see this fascinating art with your own eyes and learn about early mankind.

 The day begins in Les Eyzies de Tayac for a guided visit of the National Prehistory Museum.
-Re-opened in 2004, this national museum possesses the largest collection of prehistoric artefacts in the world, displayed over 1500m².
-Not only does this UNESCO world heritage site attract hundreds of thousands of visitors, it also draws prehistorians from around the globe.
+Re-opened in 2004, this national museum possesses the largest collection of prehistoric artifacts in the world, displayed over 1500m² (16,000 sq. ft.)
+Not only does this UNESCO world heritage site attract hundreds of thousands of inquisitive visitors, it also draws prehistorians and archeologists from around the globe.

-The tour finishes with a visit of Rouffignac cave, a wonderful prehistoric testament that contains original and authentic engravings and depictions.
-This cave is mentioned by François de Belleforest in his 1575 publication Universal Cosmography, where he refers to various paintings and animal remains.
-The cave became a tourist attraction as early the 19th century and in the early 20th century it was visited by a number of famous archaeologists of the time, such as Henry Breuil, André Glory and Martel.
-It would not, however, be until 1956 that the cave art was reappraised by Louis-René Nougier and Romain Robert, two prehistorians from the Pyrenees, who confirmed the authenticity of the cave art.
+Then it's on to a visit of Rouffignac Cave, a wonderful prehistoric example containing authentic original engravings and depictions.
+This cave is mentioned by François de Belleforest in his 1575 publication Universal Cosmography, in which he refers to various paintings and animal remains.
+The cave became a tourist attraction in the early 19th century and in the early 20th century it was visited by a number of famous archaeologists of the day such as Henry Breuil, André Glory and Martel.
+It would not be until 1956 that the cave art was reappraised by Louis-René Nougier and Romain Robert, two prehistorians from the Pyrenees, who confirmed the prehistoric authenticity of the cave art.

 This tour includes

-- Transportation in a comfortable full options minivan for the day.
+- Transportation in a comfortably appointed minivan for the day.

-- Visit of the Prehistory museum in English.
+- A visit of the Prehistory Museum in English.

 Personal insurance & expenses.
-Other meals and other drinks.
-Entrance fees to monuments, museums, attractions, Gratuities for the guide.
+Meals and drinks.
+Entrance fees to other monuments, museums, attractions not listed above.
+A Guide appreciation gratuity.

-In Sarlat la Canéda: Place Pasteur - Bus stop.
+9:00 AM in Sarlat la Canéda: the Place Pasteur bus-stop.

-Hotel pickup is not available.
-Tour returns to departure point.
+Hotel pick-up is not available.
+Tour returns to the departure point.